Fire and summer safety advice

 - make sure furnishings, foam and insulation are fire retardant

-- make a fire action plan and ensure your crew are aware of what to do if there is a fire
+- make a fire action plan and make sure your crew are aware of what to do if there is a fire

 - fit a fire extinguisher in the engine compartment and the cockpit locker